Smoking Deer Meat – Ultimate Guide to Smoke Venison

 6) Put the grate back, close the lid, and let the smoker come to temperature.

 After a while, you will notice thick white smoke coming from your vents.
 Adjust the vents to get your temperature to remain steady between 250°F and 300°F.

 After you have prepared your smoker/grill and let it reach the initial temperature, it is time to season your meat.

-There are a lot of methods and recipes to season the deer meat.
-You can apply a rub or paste to your meat, or just season with salt and pepper.
+There are a lot of methods and recipes to season this kind of meat.
+You can decide to apply a rub or paste, or just season with salt and pepper.

 I enjoy using a simple spice rub.
 My rub has no sugar because a sweet bark goes best with pork or chicken, not venison.
 Here is my simple recipe for the deer meat rub:

 - 2 Tbsp.
 Onion Powder